sorhawell/forestFloor/README.md

 Comming soon:

--forestFloor will support Rborist models
+*forestFloor will support Rborist models
--forestFloor will support rfPermute models (easy, as they are 95% a randomForest object) -fix bug, show3d will produce error of only on feature contribution column is selected
+*forestFloor will support rfPermute models (easy, as they are 95% a randomForest object) *fix bug, show3d will produce error of only on feature contribution column is selected